Abdominal and pelvic anatomy encompasses the anatomy of all structures of the abdominal and pelvic cavities.

 Agenesis of the left hepatic lobe is a rare variation in liver anatomy.
 It is clinically asymptomatic and discovered during imaging or surgery.

-absence of the left hepatic lobe (left of the falciform ligament, Couinaud segments II and III)
+absence of the left hepatic lobe (left of the falciform ligament, Couinaud segments 2 and 3)

 Agenesis of the right hepatic lobe is a rare variation in liver anatomy.